IvailoAleksandrov/SoftUni-CSharp-Basics-Fundamentals-Advanced-OOP-Entity-Framework/Entity Framework Core/README.md

 Using the Database First approach.
 Retrieve data using LINQ queries.
 Working with a database using an ORM.
-Work with different data formats - XML, JSON.
+Work with different data formats - XML, JSON